Moonlighting (film): Plot

+With no money left (Nowak has 5 pence), they have a six-hour walk to the airport, during which Nowak reveals the situation in Poland to his enraged men.
+They have a flight home to an uncertain future.

 Reception

 It was entered into the 1982 Cannes Film Festival, where it won the award for Best Screenplay.

 Roger Ebert gave it four stars out of four and included it in his list of Best Movies of 1982.
 Gene Siskel called it his favorite movie of 1982.
 Vincent Canby, in The New York Times, called Moonlighting "immensely rewarding".
 He added: "It may be a coincidence – maybe not – that two of the best films ever made about exile have been made by Polish directors", the other being Polanski's The Tenant (1976).
 Dave Kehr of The Chicago Reader called it "a profound, gripping comedy of terror and isolation, oppression and entrapment" with Jeremy Irons delivering "a performance worthy of Chaplin."
 He would later hail it as a "masterpiece."

-Allmovie gave Moonlighting four out of five stars and Rotten Tomatoes gives the film a 100% rating based on 9 reviews.
+Allmovie gave Moonlighting four out of five stars.